snakemake/snakemake/docs/tutorial/additional_features.rst

     include: "path/to/other.smk"

 As can be seen, the default file extensions for snakefiles other than the main snakefile is ``.smk``.
-Alternatively, Snakemake allows to **define sub-workflows**.
+Alternatively, Snakemake allows to **define external workflows as modules**.
-A sub-workflow refers to a working directory with a complete Snakemake workflow.
+A module refers to a working directory with a complete Snakemake workflow.
 Output files of that sub-workflow can be used in the current Snakefile.
 When executing, Snakemake ensures that the output files of the sub-workflow are up-to-date before executing the current workflow.
 This mechanism is particularly useful when you want to extend a previous analysis without modifying it.
-For details about sub-workflows, see the :ref:`documentation <snakefiles-sub_workflows>`.
+For details about modules, see the :ref:`documentation <snakefiles-modules>`.

 Exercise